MicrosoftDocs/dynamics-365-project-operations/articles/procurement/pending-vendor-invoices.md

 1. Go to **Accounts payable** > **Invoices** and select **New**.
 2. In the **Invoice account** field, select a vendor and in the **Number** field, enter the vendor invoice identification.
-3. Add a line to the vendor invoice and in the **Item number** field, select the non-stocked item purchased from the vendor.
+3. Add a line to the vendor invoice and in the **Item number** field, select the non-stocked item purchased from the vendor or alternatively select **Procurement category** to be purchased from the vendor.

-    > [!NOTE]
-    > Vendor invoice lines that are based on a procurement category can't be recorded against the project.

-5. Add the quantity purchased.
+4. Add the quantity purchased.
 The system will populate the unit price based on the non-stocked item price configuration.
-6. Verify the total amount and other required details on the line.
+5. Verify the total amount and other required details on the line.
-7. On the line details, on the **Project** tab, select the ID of the project that this item will be recorded to.
+6. On the line details, on the **Project** tab, select the ID of the project that this item will be recorded to.
-8. Optionally, select the activity number, and update the project category and line property.
+7. Optionally, select the activity number, and update the project category and line property.
-9. Post pending vendor invoice.
+8. Post pending vendor invoice.
 When the invoice is posted, the system records:

     - The vendor balance amount.
     - The sales tax amount.